wanman/mailcow/README.md

 * Learn ham and spam, [Heinlein Support](https://www.heinlein-support.de/) SA rules included
 * Fail2ban brute force protection
 * A "mailcow control center" via browser: Add domains, mailboxes, aliases and more
-* Tagged mail like "username+tag@domain.tld" will be moved to folder "tag"
+* Tagged mail like "username+tag@example.com" will be moved to folder "tag"
 * Advanced ClamAV filters (ClamAV can be turned off, quarantined items can be downloaded)

 **Postfix**